code-423n4/2023-02-ethos-findings/data/Sathish9098-G.md

 Variables ordering with 10 slots.

-Variable withdrawMaxLoss  is stored the value is 1.
-Not store any high value any where in the contract .
-So We can change this withdrawMaxLoss  type to uint64
+The variable withdrawMaxLoss stores a value of 1 and there is no place in the contract where a higher value is stored for this variable.
+Therefore, it is safe to change the type of withdrawMaxLoss to uint64

       /// @Audit Variable ordering with 8 slots instead of the current 10 slots:

+      //// withdrawalQueue, Mapping(32):strategies, uint256(32) : tvlCap, uint256(32) : totalAllocBPS, uint256(32) : totalAllocated, uint256(32) : lastReport,
+             uint256(32) : lockedProfitDegradation, uint256(32) : lockedProfit, uint64 (8): withdrawMaxLoss , bool(1) : emergencyShutdown,
+             address(20 ) : treasury

         address[] public withdrawalQueue;
         mapping(address => StrategyParams) public strategies; // (32)